FreelanceJavaDev/GeneticProgramming/README.md

         M2A2C3: A => 10, C => 11, G => 00 and T => 01
         M2A3C2: A => 11, C => 10, G => 01 and T => 00

 Method 3.
-Hydrogen Bond Number (Unimplemented)
+Hydrogen Bond Number (Partially implemented)
     This method uses hydrogen bonds between the base pairs as the differentiating factor.
 A and T have 2 hydrogen bonds whereas C and G have three.
 This is why analysis of DNA frequently refers to the CG content percentage as a DNA stability metric.
 It also can be used to map DNA base pairs to a single bit.

 Method 4.
 The ASCII Table dynamic map. (unimplemented)